International sanctions against North Korea: Assessment

-A report by the United Nations Panel of Experts stated that North Korea was covertly trading in arms and minerals despite sanctions against this.

 The academic John Delury has described the sanctions as futile and counterproductive.
 He has argued that they are unenforceable and unlikely to stop North Korea's nuclear weapons program.

 On the other hand, Sung-Yoon Lee, Professor in Korean Studies at the Fletcher School, and Joshua Stanton advocate continued tightening of sanctions and targeting Pyongyang's systemic vulnerabilities, such as blocking the regime's "offshore hard currency reserves and income with financial sanctions, including secondary sanctions against its foreign enablers.
 This would significantly diminish, if not altogether deny, Kim the means to pay his military, security forces and elites that repress the North Korean public."

-It is in any case admitted that the international sanctions have a negative impact on the North Korean population, in particular on their food situation, which is de facto worsening.
-Indeed, the sanctions result in delays in the arrival of humanitarian and food aid.
+International sanctions have a negative impact on the North Korean population, in particular on their food situation, which is worsening.
+The sanctions have resulted in delays in the arrival of humanitarian and food aid.
 Non-governmental organizations are thus hampered in their mission to bring this aid in time to those who need it.
-In addition, the sanctions also affect, among others, the medical and agricultural sector, as well as the country's economy.
+In addition, the sanctions also affect, among others, the medical and agricultural sectors, as well as the country's economy in general.

-It is estimated by Kim B. Park of WHO panel that sanctions in 2018 resulted around 4000 preventable deaths due to delays in exemptions for programs by NGO's and the UN agencies that have humanitarian programs in North Korea.
+It is estimated by Kim B. Park of the WHO panel that sanctions in 2018 resulted in around 4000 preventable deaths due to delays in exemptions for programs by NGO's and the UN agencies that have humanitarian programs in North Korea.

 The agricultural impact is highlighted in a report jointly made by the World Food Programme and the Food and Agriculture Organization.
 The report outlines the negative effects on irrigation and yield in food production due to restrictions in machinery, spare parts, fuels and fertilizers.